GoogleChrome/web.dev/src/site/content/en/blog/live-wrap-up/index.md

 make sure we used their tools correctly and represented them fairly.

 <figure class="w-figure">
-  {% Img src="image/admin/awFmvfMqFv3gvbpIICJY.png", alt="A screenshot of the tooling.report UI.", width="800", height="316", className="w-screenshot" %}
+  {% Img src="image/admin/awFmvfMqFv3gvbpIICJY.png", alt="A screenshot of the tooling.report UI.", width="800", height="316", class="w-screenshot" %}
 </figure>

 The initial release of tooling.report covers webpack v4, Rollup v2, Parcel v2, and Browserify with Gulp,